 Vehicles have the same systems as the CC, though some system options are not available.
-As a result of this, all cockpit systems will be familiar.
-The SSR tab in the VDD has different systems
+As a result, cockpit systems will be familiar.
+The SSR tab in the VDD is also different.

-HUDHeads Up DisplayMNCMain ComputerCOMComms ComputerTACTACSCAN (TRS) ComputerNAVNavigation ComputerNRENuclear Reactor
+Heads Up Display Comms Computer Main Computer TACSCAN (TRS) Computer

+NAV Navigation Computer Nuclear Reactor

-ENG Engine HULL Hull Armor MLS Main Life Support LAS Laser Array
+ENG Engine HULL Hull Armor

+MLS Main Life Support LAS Laser Array